 ECSS-E-ST-20_0020128

-For recently developed solar cells and produced in large scale, the string current calculation shall include as a random parameter the increase of solar cell performance.
+For best case calculations, the string current shall account for the difference between the specified current and the average production value.

 ECSS-E-ST-20_0020129

 In addition with the parameters indicated in Table 5-1, the EOL worst and best case calculations shall include the parameters indicated in Table 5-2.